-Much like a presentation from an HR person or an animal cruelty PSA featuring Sarah McLachlan, an NYC winter is a very serious thing.
+Much like a meeting with your accountant or an animal cruelty PSA featuring Sarah McLachlan, an NYC winter is a very serious thing.
 This city gets so cold, in fact, that sometimes the best restaurant is the one that’s easiest to get to.
 With that in mind, here are places we like that are extremely close to subways.
 (As in, a block or less from a subway stop.)
-We’ll even tell you what train’s closest.
+We’ll even tell you which train’s closest.

 Delancey/Essex Street J/M/Z/F